Tamwyn001/CrystalMusicLibrary/readme.md

     # The port where the server will be hosted.
 Default is 4590.
     ```

-5. Run the ```crystal-music.library.exe``` file on Windows or similar for other OS.
+3. Run the ```crystal-music.library.exe``` file on Windows or similar for other OS.
+4. **If this step fails:** see
-6. Once the server is running, an IP will be printed, open it in the browser, or on your mobile phone.
+5. Once the server is running, an IP will be printed, open it in the browser, or on your mobile phone.

 ## Use